 All Florida health insurance plans from a website are not equal, so you need to make sure that the plan covers the things that you currently need, or may need in the future.
-Even though it is not possible to know what coverages you may need for your future health, the new laws have made these decisions much easier.
-All insurance plans are now required to provide certain essential health coverages, so you need to make sure that the plan you choose carries them.
+Even though it is not possible to know what coverage you may need for your future health, the new laws have made these decisions much easier.
+All insurance plans are now required to provide certain essential health coverage, so you need to make sure that the plan you choose carries them.
 They are:

 - Emergency medical services

 - Maternity care

 - Newborn care

 - Pediatric health, dental and vision services

 - Prescription services